KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### Revision Table

 Next is an immutable log of article revisions.
-This should look fairly straight forward.
-We can create new articles by inserting the slug into `article` and the revision into `article_revision` inside a transaction, and update an article by simply inserting the revision (I'll show you later).
+New articles can be created by atomically inserting the slug into `article` and the revision into `article_revision`.
+Articles can be updated by simply inserting a new revision with an existing `article` slug.

 {% highlight sql %}
 CREATE SEQUENCE logblog.revision_id_seq;